 Because every agent is different in terms of how much they may know about IULs, I’ll start by covering the basics before moving on to giving you the information you need to start selling IULs the right way.

-- How to Generate IUL Leads: The Prospecting Process
+- The Prospecting Process

 - Illustrating an Indexed Universal Life Insurance Policy